fastscape-lem/fastscapelib/doc/source/install.md

 ## Install the Python Library

+Fastscapelib's Python package requires Python (3.9+) and [numpy].

 (install-python-conda)=

 ### Using Conda

-Fastscapelib's Python bindings are available for all stable versions as binary [conda] packages for Linux, MacOS and Windows via the conda-forge channel.
+All stable versions of Fastscapelib-Python are available as pre-compiled binary [conda] packages for Linux, MacOS and Windows via the conda-forge channel.
 You can install it using the following command (alternatively you can use [mamba]):